gttm/RASP/README.md

-# Thesis
+# Datix-Realtime
-Real-time network data processing
+A system for scalable real-time network analytics